fvwmorg/fvwm3/contrib/status/README.md

 https://github.com/ThomasAdam/bar/tree/ta/keep-output-monitor

-Compiling this should replace any othe version of `lemonbar` which might be in use.
+Compiling this should replace any other version of `lemonbar` which might be in use.